Pinjasaur/rnjeesus/docs/API.md

     - **values** (Array): Contains the values.
 Sorted in ascending or descending order if specified in the request.
     - **statistics** (Object): Contains the minimum, maximum, mean, and median values for the dataset.

-The following is a sample of a successful response:
+The following is a sample of a successful JSON response:

 ```json
 {